 If you were not convinced that sub-standard silage clamp design and operational practises can create hefty silage clamp costs and even result in fines.
 Perhaps more importantly for those involved is the fact that, with those fines comes a criminal record for the farmer concerned.
 With this in mind we have added two excerpts from within the last 5 years in the UK:

-Real Costs of Silage Clamps that allow Aerobic Digestion (Composting) to Occur
+Real Costs of Silage Clamps that preserve Silage to allow Aerobic Digestion (Composting) to Occur

 Dorset farmer fined £10,000 for polluting river